How Good are Chatbots now?

 If a hacker gets into your email account, they could:

-Your email password should be strong and different to all your other passwords.
+Your email password should be strong and different from all your other passwords.
 This will make it harder to crack or guess.

 For more of the government’s latest advice on how to stay secure online, visit the Cyber Aware website: https://www.ncsc.gov.uk/cyberaware